ACTIVITIES FOR ALZHEIMER’S WAS ORIGINALLY PUBLISHED BY JOHN SCHMID ON JULY 21, 2009

 Appropriate activities for Alzheimer’s include:

-- Painting or other art projects
+- Painting or other art or craft projects—art is therapeutic

 - Play a game

-- Working a puzzle
+- Work a jigsaw puzzle

 - Work out to an exercise video² (keep the level of the exercise appropriate)